Closeup of Rhonda Patrick

 Rhonda switches between Pure Encapsulations ONE and Thorne – Basic Nutrients 2/Day

-She has talked about how a good multivitamin could help maintain general health and prevent micronutrient deficiencies.
+She has talked about how a good multivitamin could help maintain general health benefits and prevent micronutrient deficiencies.

 Fish Oil: